angular/angular/aio/content/guide/component-styles.md

 <div class="l-sub-section">

-  You can specify more than one styles file or even a combination of `style` and `styleUrls`.
+  You can specify more than one styles file or even a combination of `styles` and `styleUrls`.

 </div>